The-going/evlproject/content/core/user-api/_index.md

 thread(s) of choice to be scheduled with ultra-low latency guarantee by the EVL core.
-As it should be clear now from the above section, you may - and actually have to - use a combination of these libraries into a single application, but you must do this in a way that ensures that your time-critical code only relies on either:
+As it should be clear now from the above section, you may - and actually have to - use a combination of these libraries into a single application, but you must do this in a way that ensures your time-critical code only relies on either:

 - `libevl`'s [well-defined set]({{< relref